-If you lose your remote access key, you can order a replacement from your Honda dealer.
-You need the five-digit code number on the aluminum plate that came with your key and the four-digit number on the key blade.
-Both numbers are equally important and should be stored in a safe yet accessible place.
+If you lose or damage your remote access key, you can order a replacement from your Honda dealer Inside the key are some expensive electronic parts, therefore replacement can be costly.
+You will need the five-digit code number on the aluminum plate that came with your key.
+You will also need the four-digit number on the key blade.
+Keep these numbers stored in a safe but accessible place.